AJ Fidalgo

 RECENT / UPCOMING APPEARANCES

-Coming soon, I've got a small role in an upcoming episode of the new season of The Luchador - 1,000 Fights of El Fuego Fuerte.
+Coming soon, I've got a small role in an upcoming episode of The Luchador - 1,000 Fights of El Fuego Fuerte.
 The Luchador follows an heroic luchador on his adventures in and out of the ring in Mexico City.
-The show features a Latin lead cast and voices from the real world of pro wrestling.Interestingly, this will be my first non-English voice acting role, because I recorded entirely in Portuguese, which believe it or not was my first language!
+It features a Latin lead cast and voices from the real world of American and Mexican pro wrestling.Notably, this will be my first non-English voice acting role.
+It was recorded entirely in Portuguese, which believe it or not was my first language (though I'm a bit rusty these days)!

 DEMO REELS